a CPA (N.D.) requires:

 the Board for details.

-Various state requirements are found in The Digest of State Accountancy Laws
+State requirements are found in a Digest of State Accountancy Laws … available

 For CPA exam information, visit www.cpa-exam.org.